SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

 - **Languages to Learn**:
   - **Bash**: Essential for scripting and automating tasks in Linux environments.
-  - **Python**: Crucial for automation, scripting, and working with serverless cloud architectures.
+  - **Python**: It can be working with serverless cloud architectures.
   - **JavaScript/TypeScript**: Important for developing cloud-native applications, including serverless applications and API development.

 - **Learning Resources**: